Tensa53/tensa53.github.io/_projects/dsd_project.md

     </div>
 </div>
 <div class="caption">
-    The screencapture of the new results page and the frontmatter of the documentation.
+    The screenshot of the new results page and the frontmatter of the documentation.
 </div>

 Aside from the tool, for this project we have the following deliverables: